Ford Mustang Mach-E: Everything you need to know

 However, many Mach-E orders have recently been delayed by up to six weeks due to a semiconductor shortage.
 To soften this blow to customers, Ford is offering free 250 kWh fast charging.

-You can check out Electrek’s coverage of our first drive with the Mustang Mach-E here:
+You can check out Electrek’s coverage of a first drive with the Mustang Mach-E GT here: